peppesapienza/WordpressKit/README.md

     case custom(path: String)
 }
 ```

 The default names of the endpoints are taken from the [Wordpress Doc](https://developer.wordpress.org/rest-api/reference/).
-Actually, in this version of WordpressKit, some cases aren't covered but you can use the `.custom(path: String)` case to handle these missing.
+Actually, in this version of WordpressKit, some cases aren't covered but you can use the `.custom(path: String)` case to handle these losses.